-Prerequisite CDB 420 or CDM 420 Connection Module is supplying the correct voltage to the ICR (10 to 30 V DC)
+Prerequisite CDB 420 or CDM 420 Connection Module is supplying the correct voltage to the ICR (15 to 30 V DC)

 Fault Possible cause Remedy The "Device Ready" LED is not lit.
-The "Result 1" switching output (default After switching on the power supply:The ICR is not supplied with operating Check the wiring (correct seating of the setting: "Device Ready") is not outputting a pulse. voltage (10 to 30 V DC) cable plug of the ICR on the CDB 420 or CDM 420 Connection Module).
+The "Result 1" switching output (default setting: "Device Ready") does not switch from HIGH to LOW.
+After switching on the power supply: The ICR is not supplied with operating voltage (15 to 30 V DC) Check the wiring (correct seating of the cable plug of the ICR on the CDB 420 or CDM 420 Connection Module).
 Measure voltage at pin 1 and pin 5.
-The ICR diagnosed a device error during the self-test Switch the ICR off and on again.
+The ICR diagnosed a device error during the self-test • Switch the ICR off and on again.
 Does the LED light up?
 If not, contact the SICK Service department.
-During operation: • The ICR is not in "Reading mode" Return to Reading mode using the CLV Setup program. (see Chapter 6.5.1 "Reading mode (standard operating mode)", Page 6-29).
-The ICR has deactivated the laser diodes of the illumination line, 10 min, (default) Terminate reading pulse. of the illumination line 10 min. (default setting) after the start of the current Check the reading pulse function. reading pulse (pulse mode: sensor Parameterize new pulses or laser timeout duration using the CLV Setup input/serial interface) user interface (see Chapter 6.4.3 "Parameterization guide", Page 6-22).
+During operation: The ICR is not in "Reading mode" Return to Reading mode using the CLV Setup program. (see Chapter 6.5.1 "Reading mode (standard operating mode)", Page 6-28).
+The ICR has deactivated the LEDs of the red illumination field (pulsed) 10 min. (default setting) after the start of the current reading pulse (pulse mode: sensor input/serial interface) • Terminate reading pulse.
+Check the reading pulse function.
+Generate new pulses or parameterize illumination timeout duration using the CLV Setup user interface (see Chapter 6.4.3 "Parameterization guide", Page 6-21).